How To Find A Rate Law

 Factors Affecting Reaction Rates and the Rate Constant

-While the rate law describes the relationship between reactant concentrations and reaction rate, it's important to remember that several other factors can influence the rate of a reaction and the value of the rate constant:
+While the rate law describes the relationship between reactant concentrations and reaction rate, it helps to remember that several other factors can influence the rate of a reaction and the value of the rate constant:

 • Temperature: Temperature has a profound effect on reaction rates.
 Generally, increasing the temperature increases the reaction rate.
 This is because higher temperatures provide more energy to the molecules, increasing the frequency and energy of collisions.
 The Arrhenius equation quantifies the relationship between temperature and the rate constant: